BirdDog-Intel/birddog_docs/docs/adjust_recommendations.md

 ### Managing Old vs. New Recommendations (3:39 – 4:08)
 When you update your filters and click **Save and Run**, BirdDog applies those rules to all **future** searches.
 * **Existing Leads:** Any accounts already on your Assignment Desk will remain there.
 They are not automatically deleted.
-* **Full Reset:** If you want a completely fresh start based on your new filters, reach out to our support team, and we can wipe your current Assignment Desk to make room for the new, refined recommendations.
+* **Full Reset:** If you want a completely fresh start based on your new filters, reach out to our support team, and we can wipe your current account suggestions to make room for the new, refined recommendations.

 ---